CMSgov/ab2d-sample-client-bash/README.md

   --auth      -- the path to a file base64 containing the base64
                  credentials encoded as "clientid:password".
-  --directory -- if you want files and job info saved to specific directory --since     -- if you only want claims data updated or filed after a certain date specify this parameter.
+  --directory -- if you want files and job info saved to specific directory --gzip      -- if you want to download files in compressed gzip format --since     -- if you only want claims data updated or filed after a certain date specify this parameter.
                  The expected format is yyyy-MM-dd'T'HH:mm:ss.SSSXXX+/-ZZ:ZZ.
                  Example March 1, 2020 at 3 PM EST -> 2020-03-01T15:00:00.000-05:00